 Chief Skolai Nicolai of Taral is the historic figure who made the deal that resulted in the ultimate discovery of the fabulously-rich copper veins that mark the early beginnings of Kennecott Copper Corporation.
 Yes, Kennecott got its start in this valley less than 100 aerial miles to the south-east of Copper Center.

-To stay at Uncle Nicolai's Inn, named after the owner's great-great grandfather, Chief Nicolai of Taral, is to have a "retro-rustic" Old-Alaskan experience.
+The inn is named after the owner's great-great grandfather, Chief Nicolai of Taral.
+To stay here is to experience a "retro-rustic" Old-Alaskan experience.
 This combination hostel-inn closely resembles a typical mining camp from the Territorial Days of Alaska.
 We are genuine-Alaskan and we are Alaskan-NATIVE owned & operated.

 The Inn is a 10-acre riverside compound with up-to-date services, including remote check-in, WIFI, and Dish-Net TV.
 All our rooms have coffee; most also have a microwave; Some include a small refrigerator.